 Besides potential in the estimation of BP, PPG signals serve as a promising input in estimation of SpO₂ with appropriate modelling [12].
 Oxygen saturation is an indicator of the percentage of hemoglobin saturated with oxygen at the time of the measurement, often documented as SpO₂ [12,13].
 Normal SpO2 ranges in 95 to 100 percent, while below 90 percent is considered as abnormal and called hypoxemia, which may cause other complications, such as nausea [14], fatigue [15], organ damage and failure [16].
 Several works have demonstrated how mechanisms of PPG signaling could be used to measure the level of SpO₂ [12,17].
 However, up to date we haven’t found works that utilize deep learning (DL) models on PPG signals acquired from medical devices to estimate SpO₂ level and blood pressure simultaneously.

-In recent years, many studies have been conducted to estimate BP using PPG signals.
-[18] adopted the spectro-temporal neural network consisting of convolutional neural networks (CNN) and gated recurrent units (GRU) to predict blood pressure level based on PPG signals and its first and second derivative.
-[19] employed a U-net based deep learning architecture to estimate arterial BP (ABP) waveform using PPG signal only, and estimation of related BP is achieved by using the peak detection algorithm on MIMIC dataset.
-[19,20] introduced a GRU-based deep learning approach with time domain based features to estimate BP using raw PPG signals.
-However, these methods failed to estimate BP and SpO₂ simultaneously, whose high correlation contributes to more robust and accurate estimation.
-In addition, relatively small sample size may introduce higher uncertainty in the deep learning model training process and undermine generalizability.

-Hence, in this paper, we propose a method to estimate BP and SpO₂ simultaneously using pre-trained Transformer based deep learning architecture.
+Hence, in this paper, we propose a method to estimate BP and SpO₂ simultaneously using Transformer based deep learning architecture and multitask learning.
 Our model only needs the raw PPG signal to estimate SBP, DBP, and SpO₂.
 To the best of our knowledge, this is the first work in estimation of SBP, DBP, and SpO₂ simultaneously.
-In addition, this is the first work employing Transformer based algorithms in estimation of BP and SpO₂ using PPG signals.This approach maintains many advantages including:
+In addition, this is the first work employing Transformer based algorithms in estimation of BP and SpO₂ using PPG signals.
+This approach maintains many advantages including:

-Estimating SBP, DBP, and SpO₂ from raw PPG signals simultaneously could boost the overall performance due to high correlation among these tasks.
+Utilizing multitask learning to estimating SBP, DBP, and SpO₂ from raw PPG signals simultaneously could boost the overall performance due to high correlation among these tasks.

-This method does not require beat-segmentation of PPG signals, and is suitable for a diverse time range of PPG signals to deliver accurate BP and SpO₂ estimation.
+This method does not require beat-segmentation of PPG signals and is suitable for a diverse time range of PPG signals to deliver accurate BP and SpO₂ estimation.

 Pre-training and fine-tuning models are naturally appropriate for personalized model training, which improve the accuracy.